-Likewise, some first-time viewers would also assume that Larry's a girl.
+Likewise, some first-time viewers would also assume that Lenny's a girl.

 The Woobie: Mina, she can make some really sad faces when Trina is being mean to her or ignoring her.
 Overlaps with Jerkass Woobie since Mina is actually willing (VERY willing!) to help Trina in her evil schemes rather than being forced to.